What is an Applicant Tracking System?

 When used correctly, interview scorecards can also prevent adverse impact or discrimination claims from happening because they are a fair way to evaluate candidates.

-A well-designed interview scorecard gives interviewers a much better chance of choosing a quality candidate.
+A well-designed recruitment scorecard provides interviewers with a significantly better chance of selecting a high-quality candidate.
 Why?
 Interview scorecards are part of a structured interview process.
-McGill University found that structured interviews improve accuracy, making them a strong way to detect future job performance.
+McGill University found that structured interviews improve accuracy, making them a reliable method for predicting future job performance.

-Making an interview scorecard gets everyone on the same page about what an ‘ideal’ applicant would bring to the role.
+Creating an interview scorecard template helps everyone align on what an ‘ideal’ applicant would bring to the role.

 For panel interviewing, standardizing the rating process makes it easy to compare scores.
 Diverse opinions and scores then open up the discussion about who should move forward and why.

-When combined with interview questions that predict future performance, an interview scorecard can help you figure out who is right for a role much faster.
+When combined with interview questions that predict future performance, a recruitment scorecard can help you figure out who is right for a role much faster.

 First, isolate the most effective questions and put them earlier in the process.
-From there, weigh the ratings associated with these questions heavier on the interview scorecard.
-This is especially helpful when candidates are very close because you can compare their performance on these specific questions to expedite the process.
+From there, weight the ratings associated with these questions heavier on the interview scorecard.
+This weighted approach to scoring is especially helpful when candidates are very close because you can compare their performance on these specific questions to expedite the process.

-With interview scorecards, there is also a cadence that is established through repetition.
-Interviewers get more efficient at rating the more they use scorecards, and hiring managers come to understand how to use scores to make decisions efficiently.
+With recruiting scorecards, there is also a cadence that is established through repetition.
+Interviewers become more efficient at rating as they use scorecards, and hiring managers learn how to utilize scores to make informed decisions efficiently.

 Standardization is a very effective way to reduce bias.
-Interview scorecards allow employers to offer a repeatable and objective evaluation experience.
+Interview scorecard templates allow employers to offer a repeatable and objective evaluation experience.

 Preventing hiring bias using interview intelligence